Uber/ Lyft Accidents

 The Fulton County School Bus system is just one of the many Georgia county public bus systems that are tasked with the responsibility to deliver students safely to their destinations on time and in a frame of mind ready to learn.
 The Fulton County Bus system drives over 786 school buses a total of over 1 million route miles monthly.
 The system transports more than 78,000 students twice a day

-If your child is injured in a school bus accident, Lyft/Uber accident, or in any accident or situation involving a personal injury for that matter, you have the right to sue on behalf of your child’s medical bills, pain and suffering, and any other category of damages for which any adult would have the right to make a claim for.
+If your child is injured on a school bus, Lyft/Uber, or anywhere else, you have the right to sue.
+You are entitled to recover your child’s medical bills and pain and suffering.
+And for any other category of damages for which any adult would have the right to make a claim for.

-Furthermore, O.C.G.A. § 33-24-51 provides that statutory immunity is waived to the extent that insurance coverage is purchased by governmental agencies.
-Although exceptions sometimes apply, most governmental agencies secure insurance coverage for drivers of vehicles that come into contact with city and county vehicles, as well as passengers inside the vehicle in which travel occurs.
-Contact the Law Firm of Walter Gabriel if you need assistance with a claim against a city, county, or state vehicle in the State of Georgia.
+Furthermore, O.C.G.A. § 33-24-51 provides that government entities waive immunity to the extent that the government agency purchases insurance coverage.
+Although exceptions sometimes apply, most governmental agencies secure insurance coverage for drivers of city and county vehicles.
+This coverage also applies to passengers inside the vehicle in which travel occurs.
+Contact us if you need assistance against a city, county, or state agency in the State of Georgia.

 Metropolitan Atlanta Rapid Transit Authority (MARTA)